marshallpeters5/pre-work-study-guide/README.md

 # pre-work-study-guide
-This is a study guide for UCF's coding boot camp 2023.
+This is a study guide for UCF's coding boot camp.